LukasGoodman23/SportEmporium-Copy/Sports Emporium Readme.txt

 Sports Emporium ReadMe
 --------------------------------------------------------------------------------------------------
 Welcome, Sports Emporium is a game that features two functional sports available to play within VR.

+The presentation loom link, Github link, and Google Drive Link are all included in the Links.txt file.
+If the project does not run from Github, Google Drive should work.

 To start you will spawn in the hub.

 IMPORTANT: When grabbing objects make sure you press the middle finger button, which is on the inside of the VR